Kodomo Dojo Term 1 2026

 Tracking Progress: The Kodomo Dojo Booklet

-Students have a progress card that is their personal record of achievement.
+Students move through a series of movement levels.
 This is an essential part of the Kodomo Dojo experience, designed to make growth visible and rewarding.

-Tracking Skills: As we focus on Fundamental Movement Skills (FMS) and Perceptual Motor Skills, (PMS) we check them off in the booklet.
+Tracking Skills: As we focus on Fundamental Movement Skills (FMS) and Perceptual Motor Skills, (PMS) we check the skills and achievements off in a booklet.

 Kodomo Dojo Programme